bcivitcioglu/bcivitcioglu/README.md

 - [Civitcioglu, B. et al. (2024).
 Phase determination with and without deep learning. arXiv:2403.09786](https://arxiv.org/abs/2403.09786v1)
 - [Civitcioglu, B. et al. (2022).
 Machine Learning the Square-Lattice Ising Model.
 J. Phys.: Conf.
 Ser.
 2207 012058](https://iopscience.iop.org/article/10.1088/1742-6596/2207/1/012058)

 Feel free to explore my repositories and don't hesitate to reach out for collaborations or discussions on ML or physics!

+Some information about me also can be found on [here](https://bcivitcioglu.github.io).